hashinami46/sakamichi-app-ts-cli/README.md

 ## 🐞 Known Bugs
 - Failed install Pillow
-> Unfortunately Pillow 9.0.1 doesn't supported in python 3.11 for now.
-You should downgrade your python to 3.10.
+> Please rerun the requirements installation or search Pillow version that compatible on your python version.
 - Node syntax missmatch
 > Make sure that you already installed Node v18 or above.
 - Python syntax missmatch